-Who (are the main combatants): The government of the Central African Republic, transitioning after a violent coup by Séléka (Alliance) rebels, is supported by the UN Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) and troops from the EU and France.
+Who (are the main combatants): Since the 2013 coup and the collapse of the Séléka regime, the government of the Central African Republic has attempted to transition to peace, supported by the UN Multidimensional Integrated Stabilization Mission (MINUSCA) and troops from the EU and France.

 2014 Ethnic cleansing of Muslims marked the year; some areas were left with no Muslims.
 The year was more violent than 2013, with violence particularly high in January and February.
 A ceasefire was signed in July, but fighting continued.
 Interim president Catherine Samba-Panza was appointed in January, with the hope that formal elections would be held in summer 2015.
 The MISCA mission was replaced by MINUSCA (Multidimensional Integrated Stabilization Mission in the Central African Republic), a formal UN peacekeeping mission.
 In September the International Criminal Court announced that it would investigate human rights abuses in the CAR.